 But if the domestic market is challenging, there are plenty of opportunities elsewhere in the world, he said.
 One is Saudi Arabia.

 “Over the next five years, under (Crown Prince) Mohammed bin Salman, it has all the right ingredients — a visionary leader pushing the country and opening it up to foreign investors,” Ali said.

-DAMAC is already familiar with the Saudi market, not least because of the large numbers of citizens from the Kingdom who buy its properties in Dubai and use its serviced apartments and other facilities on trips to the UAE.
+DAMAC is already familiar with the Saudi market, not least because of the large numbers of citizens from the Kingdom who buy its Cheap properties for sale in Dubai and use its serviced apartments and other facilities on trips to the UAE.

 While he expects that to slow to some degree as leisure opportunities increase at home, he sees the potential to add to existing developments in Riyadh and Jeddah.

 “We’re speaking to people all the time in Saudi Arabia — developers, the authorities and landowners.
 We’re actively exploring that market and visit there regularly,” he said.